Last Updated on

-Organic Buckwheat Flour – adding a high protein flour to your mix adds structure and flavor to the bread.
-Feel free to experiment with other high protein flours like sorghum, millet, amaranth, teff, gluten-free oat flour.
+- Adding a high protein flour to your mix adds structure and flavor to the bread.
+I have used Organic Buckwheat Flour but feel free to experiment with other high protein flours like quinoa, sorghum, millet, amaranth, teff and gluten-free oat flour.
 Just beware that it will affect the taste.

-Sparkling water – contains carbon dioxide which helps the loaf rise and develop air bubbles.
+- Sparkling water – contains carbon dioxide which helps the gluten free loaf rise and develop air bubbles.

-Easy Newbie Gluten Free Bread Tips & Tricks
+Easy Gluten Free Bread – More Tips & Tricks

 This gluten free bread dough is more like a batter than a dough.
 You wont be able to knead it.
 Do not be tempted to add additional flour or it will result in a dry loaf.

 This loaf lasts a couple of days at room temperature.
 I usually slice up half of the loaf.
-Wrap each slice in plastic wrap.
+Wrap each slice in plastic wrap or wax paper.
 Flash freeze the wrapped slices then place them in a freezer bag.
 When I need a slice I simply defrost one overnight in the fridge.
 Frozen slices can be warmed up in the oven or toaster as well.

 With a few adaptations you can also make dinner rolls.